Automated Explanation Selection for Scientific Discovery

-Discrimination based on gender, race, or origin is a significant challenge in many areas of contemporary society.
-Discrimination can be exacerbated by the use of AI systems that are trained on data sets that reflect the same biases that exist in the wider world.
-This becomes a major concern when AI systems are used to make decisions that \emph{affect the life of people}.
-Formal methods for the explainability and verification of AI systems facilitate early detection of flaws in ML~models and validation of ML~models through coherence with prior knowledge and expectations.
-This facilitates the identification and prevention of discriminatory practices through the use of AI~systems.

 In this paper, we propose a machine-assisted cycle of scientific discovery which is illustrated in Figure~\ref{fig:xai4science}.
 Our model combines machine learning with automated reasoning for the automated selection of explanations which can be used to formulate hypotheses that can be tested by experiments.
 The blue box represents the inductive phase of the cycle, in which a model is learned from existing training data.
 The red box represents the deductive phase, where the learned model is encoded into a formal language and automated reasoning is used to deduce explanations for the model.
-The purple box represents the process of explanation selection which researchers can compare with prior knowledge and even use to formulate new hypotheses.
+The purple box represents the process of explanation selection which researchers can compare with prior knowledge and even use to formulate hypotheses.
 These hypotheses can then be tested by further experiments, which in turn produce new data, thereby closing the cycle.